-Or Organizational capabilities A Organizational viability Governance, organizational structure, staffing and resourcing of digital preservation activities. В Policy and strategy Policies, strategies, and procedures which govern the operation and management of the digital archive. С Legal basis Management of legal rights and responsibilities, compliance with relevant regulation and adherence to ethical codes related to acquiring, preserving and providing access to digital content.
-D IT capability Information Technology capabilities for supporting digital preservation activities.
-E Continuous improvement Processes for the assessment of current digital preservation capabilities, the definition of goals and the monitoring of progress.
+Or Organizational capabilities Α Organizational viability Governance, organizational structure, staffing and resourcing of digital preservation activities. В Policy and strategy Policies, strategies, and procedures which govern the operation and management of the digital archive. С Legal and ethical Management of legal, social and cultural rights and responsibilities, compliance with relevant regulation and adherence to codes of ethics related to acquiring, preserving and providing access to digital content.
+D IT capability Information Technology capabilities for supporting digital preservation activities. Е Continuous improvement Processes for the assessment of current digital preservation capabilities, the definition of goals and the monitoring of progress.
 F Community Engagement with and contribution to the wider digital preservation community.
-Se rvice capabili ties G Acquisition, transfer and ingest Processes to acquire or transfer content and ingest it into a digital archive. н Bitstream preservation Processes to ensure the storage and integrity of digital content to be preserved. Ι Content preservation Processes to preserve the meaning or functionality of the digital content and ensure its continued accessibility and usability over time.
-J Metadata management Processes to create and maintain sufficient metadata to support preservation, discovery and use of preserved digital content. К Discovery and access Processes to enable discovery of digital content and provide access for users.
+Se Service capabilities G Acquisition, transfer and ingest Processes to acquire or transfer content and ingest it into a digital archive. Н Bitstream preservation Processes to ensure the storage and integrity of digital content to be preserved.
+I Content preservation Processes to preserve the meaning, usability and functionality of the digital content over time.
+J Metadata management Processes to create and maintain sufficient metadata to support preservation, discovery and use of preserved digital content.
+K Discovery and access Processes to enable discovery of digital content and provide access for users.